Wyatt Earp: Fitzsimmons-Sharkey fight

 Earp was a last-minute choice as referee for a boxing match on December 2, 1896, which the promoters billed as the heavyweight championship of the world, when Bob Fitzsimmons was set to fight Tom Sharkey at the Mechanics' Pavilion in San Francisco.
 Earp had refereed 30 or so matches in earlier days, though not under the Marquess of Queensberry Rules but under the older and more liberal London Prize Ring Rules.
 The fight may have been the most anticipated fight on American soil that year.
-Fitzsimmons was favored to win, and the public and even civic officials placed bets on the outcome.
+Fitzsimmons was favored to win, and the public, including civic officials, placed bets on the outcome.

 Fitzsimmons dominated Sharkey throughout the fight, and he hit Sharkey with his famed "solar plexus punch" in the eighth round, an uppercut under the heart that could render a man temporarily helpless.
 Then, at Fitzsimmons' next punch, Sharkey dropped, clutched his groin, and rolled on the canvas screaming foul.
 Earp stopped the bout, ruling that Fitzsimmons had hit Sharkey below the belt, but no one seemed to have witnessed the punch.
 Earp awarded the fight to Sharkey, whom attendants carried out "limp as a rag".
 The 15,000 fans in attendance greeted his decision with loud boos and catcalls.
 It was widely believed that no foul had occurred and that Earp had bet on Sharkey.
-Several doctors verified afterward that Sharkey had been hit hard below the belt, but the public had bet heavily on Fitzsimmons and they were livid at the outcome.
+Several doctors verified afterward that Sharkey had been hit hard below the belt, but the public had bet heavily on Fitzsimmons and was livid at the outcome.

-Fitzsimmons went to court to overturn Earp's decision, and newspaper accounts and testimony over the next two weeks revealed a conspiracy among the boxing promoters to fix the fight's outcome.
+Fitzsimmons went to court to overturn Earp's decision, and over the next two weeks, newspaper accounts and testimony revealed a conspiracy among the boxing promoters to fix the fight's outcome.
 Newspapers across the United States republished the stories from the San Francisco papers and looked for local angles.
 On December 14, 1896, the San Francisco Call quoted a story from the New York Journal by Alfred H. Lewis, who accused the Earp brothers of being "stage robbers", and Earp was parodied in editorial caricatures by newspapers across the country.
 Stories about the fight and Earp's contested decision were distributed nationwide to a public that knew little of Wyatt Earp prior to that time.

-On December 17 Judge Sanderson finally ruled that prize fighting was illegal in San Francisco and the courts would not determine who the winner was.
+On December 17, Judge Sanderson finally ruled that prizefighting was illegal in San Francisco and that the courts would not determine the winner.
 Sharkey retained the purse, but the decision provided no vindication for Earp.
 Until the fight, Earp had been a minor figure known regionally in California and Arizona; afterward, his name was known from coast to coast.
 The boxing match left a smear on his public character that followed him until after he died.
 Eight years later, Dr. B. Brookes Lee was accused of treating Sharkey to make it appear that he had been fouled by Fitzsimmons, and Lee admitted that it was true.
 "I fixed Sharkey up to look as if he had been fouled," he confessed.
 "I got $1,000 for my part in the affair."